AudTheCodeWitch/codewitch/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

+## Recognition
+Special thanks goes to:
+- [@baronlip](https://github.com/baronlip) for fixing my pathetic attempt at a logo
+- [@boardfish](https://github.com/boardfish) for general technical know-how and suggesting the Bridgetown framework
+- [@docswarlock](https://github.com/docswarlock) for helping with copy and generally putting up with being married to The Code Witch.
+- [@eileenmsantiago](https://github.com/eileenmsantiago) for her amazing design work
+- [@jaredcwhite](https://github.com/jaredcwhite) and the folks at Bridgetown for being helpful throughout this process